 We also have very good links with our local secondary school, Park High, who not only support our activities but also allows their pupils to fulfil their GCSE sports leadership programme.
 We also regularly run a whole school competitive sports day to which parents are invited which allows us to promote healthy schools agenda with every family.

 These children also have access to our sporting facilities.
-We run both breakfast and after school club and the children that attend these have access to the play / sports equipment in the school.
+We run holiday clubs and the children that attend these have access to the play / sports equipment in the school.
 There is often a ‘sports’ themed holiday club run by our sports coach.

 Sports premium has allowed us to have a more strategic approach to PE and Games throughout the school.
 This has resulted in increased pupil participation and embed high quality provision and obtain the bronze award for school games last year.
-It also allows us to have innovative sports provision, e.g. Change4life club, fencing club and karate.
+It also allows us to have innovative sports provision, e.g. Change4life club,.
 This stimulates the interest of pupils.
-In our change4life club older Year 6 pupils are encouraged to become mentors to the younger pupils and to not only encourage them in the session, but also in the playground.
+In our Change4life club older Year 6 pupils are encouraged to become mentors to the younger pupils and to not only encourage them in the session, but also in the playground.
 We advertise and use some of the children as ‘sports leaders’ in the playground.
 They encourage other children to become more active and take part in physical activity.
+This will be reinstated post covid.

 Previously we have only been able to afford Year 5 pupils to attend swimming lessons for one term.
 Since the introduction of Sports premium we have been able to increase the number of sessions that pupils attend so that they are able to attend for the full academic year.
 The impact of this is that many more pupils are achieving the national curriculum standard of 25 metres unaided swimming.

-Over 150 pupils take part in additional activities both at lunchtime and after school.
-Many of these pupils are attractive to the innovative provisos.
+Pre-Covid - over 150 pupils take part in additional activities both at lunchtime and after school.
+Many of these pupils are attracted to the innovative provision.
 For example, we have introduced ‘Disco Club’, at lunchtime to encourage active play.
 The only thing that limits more clubs taking place is the physical space of the school grounds.

 Without Sports premium we could not meet the needs of G + T pupils through additional PE / Games sessions.